At a glance

 Related compounds

-Embr Sleep is a sleep environment company researching and addressing the chemistry of the bedroom.
+Embr is a sleep environment company researching and addressing the chemistry of the bedroom.
 Our work on small aldehydes focuses on the specialized capture media (KMnO₄-impregnated activated carbon + amine-functionalized nonwoven) needed for compounds where standard activated carbon underperforms.
 Research and product development in progress.

 Last reviewed 2026-05-15.
 If you find a factual error, contact us.